y10k/unix_socket_tunnel/README.md

 3. The default umask(2) is `0077`, and the tunnel destination socket refuses access from group and other.
 It is able to change umask with the `-u` option.
+4. It makes sure that the tunnel destination directory is owned.
+It is able to ignore its owned with `--no-dir-owned` option.
-4. It checks the security of the tunnel destination directory.
+5. It checks the security of the tunnel destination directory.
 It is able to change security check level with `--dir-access-deny-mode-mask` option.